+In Equation 6, The proportion of seeds lost prior to the next season (i) is equal to λigi1-1-gisi, where gi is the germination rate and si is the survival rate for seeds (Levine and HilleRisLambers 2009).

 Levine and HilleRisLambers (2009) demonstrated how the annual plant model can be implemented experimentally to estimate niche differences.
 In their study with 10 species of grassland plants, they manipulated the density of each focal species by varying the number of seeds belonging to the focal species versus all other species.
 At the end of the growing season, they quantified ND as described above.
 Then, using their estimates of ND from this method, they experimentally removed the impact of those ND to illustrate that ND was partially responsible for coexistence.

 1.3.2 Limitations.
 An obvious limitation of the annual plant model is that it can only be applied to species and communities that follow discrete reproduction.
 This makes the method attractive for studying plant communities, but it could be impractical for other communities which are better suited to the Lotka-Volterra method for continuous reproduction or one of the other methods summarized here.
 Also, similar to the Lotka-Volterra model for continuous reproduction, this method assumes that the inter- and intraspecific interaction coefficients are independent of species’ densities.
 To verify that this assumption is met, an empiricist would need to grow each species and combination at several different densities in their experiment to check for approximate linearity.
 Another limitation of the annual plant model, and also the Lotka-Volterra model for continuous reproduction, is when species engage in direct facilitation (Rohr et al. 2014).
 Specifically, facilitation can make one or more interaction coefficients negative, which is problematic for the calculation of ND and RFD following Equations 3 and 4.
-Bimler et al. (2018) demonstrate a solution that can be employed when species exhibit facilitation, although by necessity their definition of fitness differences and niche overlap differ from Chesson’s original definition.
+The problem caused by facilitation is not specific to the method based on the Lotka-Volterra model and is discussed further in Section 3.3.

 1.4 Sensitivity method